Academic Regulations and Information: Bachelor’s Programs

 Name Changes: Accuracy in record keeping is of the utmost importance in the Registrar’s Office as the staff strives to protect the privacy of students’ academic records.
 Students with name changes should notify the office at once by bringing an original birth certificate, marriage certificate, or court order.
 Name changes affect only the last name; whereas the first and middle names given at birth remain the same, except in cases of a court-ordered change.

-Non-Resident Credit: While a student is enrolled at Virginia Wesleyan, no credit is awarded for courses taken at another college unless the student obtains permission from the Registrar’s Office prior to registering for such courses.
+Non-Resident Credit: While a student is enrolled at Virginia Wesleyan, no credit is awarded for courses taken at another University unless the student obtains permission from the Registrar’s Office prior to registering for such courses.

 Cross-Registration: Virginia Wesleyan’s membership in the Virginia Tidewater Consortium provides students with opportunities for enriching their educational programs through a process of cross-registration at other institutions of higher education located in Hampton Roads.
 Subject to available space at another school, Virginia Wesleyan students may cross-register at other member institutions for a course that is not currently available.
 Students requesting to cross-register for a course at another school must have the written approval of their advisor and the Registrar and be in good academic standing (2.00 GPA).
 Grades earned through cross-registration become part of the student’s grade point average.
 Complete information covering the conditions of cross-registration is available in the Registrar’s Office.